Home Grown Teas

 Teas can be made from fresh-cut or air-dried leaves and flower heads.
 (Chamomile tea, for example, is made from the flowers, not the foliage.
 Flowers and foliage of goldenrod can be used for tea.)
 Parsley, which makes a surprisingly tasty tea, is best used fresh.
 Both stems and leaves of parsley can be harvested for tea.

 Use a sharp knife, scissors or pruners to harvest, leaving enough foliage to keep the plants growing.
 In other words, don’t cut back farther than the second set of leaves.
 This will encourage the plant, too, to bush out.
-Choose only healthy looking leaves and flowers, and nothing that has been treated with chemical pesticides, herbicides, or fertilizers.
+Choose only healthy-looking leaves and flowers and nothing that has been treated with chemical pesticides, herbicides, or fertilizers.
 After harvest, rinse off any dust, dirt, or insects.

-Some other cautions relate to which herbs or plants are safe to use for brewing teas, whether from your garden or the wild.
-If you stray away from the usual herbs such as mint, chamomile (made from the flowers), or lemon verbena, make sure that the plant is safe to drink without causing adverse or allergic reactions, particularly in combination with any medications.
+Some other cautions relate to which herbs or plants are safe for brewing teas, whether from your garden or the wild.
+If you stray from the usual herbs such as mint, chamomile (made from the flowers), or lemon verbena, make sure that the plant is safe to drink without causing adverse or allergic reactions, particularly in combination with any medications.

-Chamomile is a common tea herb but, being in the daisy family, may cause an allergic reaction in individuals allergic to other members of this family, including ragweed.
-Ginkgo usually is fine by itself but, if one is drinking this tea and taking aspirin, the result might be fatal bleeding or stoke.
+Chamomile is a common tea herb but, being in the daisy family may cause an allergic reaction in individuals allergic to other members of this family, including ragweed.
+Ginkgo usually is fine by itself but, if one is drinking this tea and taking aspirin, the result might be fatal bleeding or stroke.
 Some herbs to avoid include lobelia and pennyroyal.
 Ones to use with caution include ginkgo, echinacea (coneflower), and valerian.

-In late summer you can pot up scented geraniums, mints, and other herbs for an indoor herb garden.
+In late summer, you can pot up scented geraniums, mints, and other herbs for an indoor herb garden.
 Just be sure you place the pots under lights or on a sunny windowsill to keep the plants producing.
-The perennials left in the ground need to be mulched with several inches of organic mulch such as straw, after the last harvest, for winter protection.
+The perennials left in the ground need to be mulched with several inches of organic mulch, such as straw, after the last harvest for winter protection.

 Although you can use fresh herbs for tea, most home tea growers prefer to dry the leaves and flowers to store for use throughout the year.
 There are several ways to do this.
 Bunches of cut herbs can be tied with string and hung upside down to dry.
 Choose a warm, dark place with good ventilation.
 Herbs may mildew or not dry properly if air circulation is poor.